 - Each scrolling page ends with a simple interaction that maintains momentum and sets up a little cliffhanger to make the learner want to continue to the next page

-2. Responsive elearning using audio and video
+2. Responsive elearning using video

 Why it works: